 The matters related to Auditors and their Reports are as under:

-a.
-Statutory Auditors
+a) Statutory Auditors

-b.
-Secretarial Auditors
+b) Secretarial Auditors

 PursuanttotheprovisionsofSection204oftheActreadwithCompanies(AppointmentandRemunerationofManagerialPersonnel)Rules 2014 the Board has appointed M/s.
-Rathi & Associates Company Secretaries as SecretarialAuditors for the financial year 201920.
-Secretarial Audit Report wasissued by them in FormMR-3 for the financial year 2019-20 forms part of this report and marked as "AnnexureIV".
+Rathi & Associates Company Secretaries(Firm Registration No. P1988MH011900) as Secretarial Auditor to undertake the SecretarialAudit of the Company for the financial year 2021-22.
+The Secretarial Audit Report wasissued by them in Form MR-3 which forms part of this report and is marked as "AnnexureIII".

-c.
-Internal Auditor
+c) Internal Auditor

-Your Company complies with all applicable mandatory SecretarialStandards issued by the Institute of Company Secretaries of India.
+The Company complies with all applicable mandatory SecretarialStandards issued by the Institute of Company Secretaries of India.